Corfu: Roman and medieval history

 The peace and prosperity of the Macedonian era ended with another Saracen attack in 1033, but more importantly with the emergence of a new threat: following the Norman conquest of Southern Italy, the ambitious Norman monarchs set their sights on expansion in the East.
 Three times on the space of a century Corfu was the first target and served as a staging area for the Norman invasions of Byzantium.
 The first Norman occupation from 1081 to 1084 was ended only after the Byzantine emperor Alexios I Komnenos secured the aid of the Republic of Venice, in exchange to wide-ranging commercial concessions to Venetian merchants.
 The admiral George of Antioch captured Corfu again in 1147, and it took a ten-month siege for Manuel I Komnenos to recover the island in 1149.
 In the third invasion in 1185, the island was again captured by William II of Sicily, but was soon regained by Isaac II Angelos.

 During the break-up of the Byzantine Empire the island was occupied by Genoese privateers (1197–1207), who in turn were expelled by the Venetians.
 In 1214 it passed to the Greek despots of Epirus, who gave it to Manfred of Sicily as a dowry in 1259.
-At his death in 1267 it passed with his other possessions to the house of Anjou.
+At his death in 1267 it passed to the House of Anjou.
+Thus, Corfu became a part of the Angevin Kingdom of Albania that was established and ruled by Frankish Charles of Anjou of the royal Capetian dynasty.
 Under the latter, the island suffered considerably from the inroads of various adventurers.

-The island was one of the first places in Europe in which Romani people ("Gypsies") settled.
+The island was one of the first places in Europe in which Romani people settled.
 In about 1360, a fiefdom, called the Feudum Acinganorum was established, with mainly Romani serfs.
 From 1386, Corfu was controlled by the Republic of Venice, which in 1401 acquired formal sovereignty and retained it until the French Occupation of 1797.
 Corfu became central for the propagation of the activities of the Filiki Etaireia among the Greek Diaspora and philhellenic societies across Europe, through nobles like Ioannis Kapodistrias and Dionysios Romas.